 The desire to ‘upgrade’ ourselves might sound like a very modern-day concept.
 In reality, however, it’s something that has always captured our interest.
 In 1943, British author C.S.
 Lewis published the book The Abolition of Man.
 Much later, he also wrote the popular book series The Chronicles of Narnia.

-In his book The Abolition of Man, he explores the question: what if our power over nature grows, and thus our power over mankind?
+In his book The Abolition of Man, Lewis explores the question: what if our power over nature grows, and thus our power over mankind?

 In Lewis’ eyes, those who use such techniques don’t actually possess their own, individual power over nature.
 In an article in De Groene Amsterdammer, Frank Mulder puts it as follows: ‘It’s a power that certain people possess, which they can choose to let other people benefit from as well.’
 Take an airplane, for instance: you can use it go on holiday, but it can also be used to bomb people.